-Casale Marittimo is located on the Wine Route along the Etruscan Coast, between Pisa and Li-vorno, next to Cecina.
-Casale Marittimo is a little gem founded in the year 1000 and has since remained almost intact.
-It has stone buildings, a castle, two concentric circular walls ad many things to see: a Clock Tower, the House of the Treasurer, the Palazzo della Canonica in front of the Church of St. Andrew and the small church of St. Sebastian which dates back to 1775.
-It al-so houses a grave from the fifth century B.C. and a Roman Imperial villa.
-Check out, Casale Marittimo on the Wine Route along the Etruscan Coast
+Casale Marittimo is located on the “wine route” along the Etruscan Coast between Pisa and Livorno (near Cecina).
+This little gem dates to the year 1000, and hasn’t changed much since then.
+You’ll find stone buildings, a castle, two concentric circular walls and other age-old marvels: a clock tower, the Casa del Camarlingo, the Palazzo della Canonica (in front of the Church of Sant’Andrea) and the small Church of San Sebastiano dating to 1775.
+Casale Marittimo is also home to a grave dating to the 5th century B.C.E. and a Roman Imperial villa.
+Check out, Casale Marittimo on the Wine Route.

-Cetona is a village located on the north-eastern slopes of the eponymous mountain, inhabited by humans since prehistoric times.
-The town of Cetona sits on the hillside around the Rocca, and has a square tower and an inner fortress wall.
-Also noteworthy is the Collegiate, the Church of St. Michael Archangel and the Town Hall It is worth a visit for the archaeological finds on display in the Civic Museum of the Prehistory of Mount Cetona and the Belverde Archeological - Natural Park, but also for its high-quality life and its pristine environment.
-Cetona, in fact, is considered a striking destination for its typically medieval urban plan and for the thick vegetation that is perfect for a relaxing holi-day.
-Read also: Exploring Valdichiana: 3 reasons to visit Cetona
+Cetona is a village located on the northeastern slopes of its namesake mountain, inhabited by humans since prehistoric times.
+The town of Cetona is located on the hillside surrounding the fortress, vaunting a square tower and an inner fortress wall.
+The collegiate church, the Church of San Michele Arcangelo and the Town Hall are all worth a visit.
+Don't miss the archaeological finds on display in the Civic Museum of the Prehistory of Mount Cetona and the Belverde Archeological - Natural Park, not to mention the town's high quality of life and pristine environment.
+To this end, Cetona is considered a striking destination for its typically medieval layout and thick vegetation, which set the tone for a relaxing holiday.
+Here are 3 more reasons to visit Cetona.

-Cutigliano is a medieval town standing at a height of 678 metres above sea level in the Tus-can-Emilian Apennines, near the city of Pistoia.
-As with many other towns on this list, it has been awarded the “Orange Flag” label (Bandiera Arancione) for its welcoming atmosphere and for its beautiful setting.
-Among the town’s main sights are the yellow town hall characterised by many coats of arms and the Church of the Madonna di Piazza, which dates back to 1600 and houses a precious terracotta panel in the “Della Robbia” style.
-Read also: Cutigliano, the medieval village in the Apennines
+Cutigliano is a medieval town that rises 678 m above sea level in the Tuscan-Emilian Apennines (near Pistoia).
+As with many other Tuscan towns on this list, it was awarded the “Orange Flag” label for its welcoming atmosphere and beautiful setting.
+Among the town’s main sights, don’t miss the golden-hued town hall vaunting numerous coats of arms and the Church of the Madonna di Piazza, which dates to 1600 and houses a precious Della Robbia-style terracotta panel.
+For more about Cutigliano, click here.